Twiggly Kids who do chores without being asked

 Do my kids need their own phone or email?

 No email, ever — and they don't need their own phone if you'd rather they use yours.
 Setup takes a moment: you share a one-time code from your side of the app, they pick a PIN, and from then on they sign in with just that PIN on that device.
-We store only what the app needs to run (a nickname, birth year, optional profile photo, and task activity), and it stays within your family.
+We store only what the app needs to run (a nickname, birth year, and task activity), and it stays within your family.
 See our privacy policy for the full list.

 How does photo proof work?